picomy/sftp2S3-tf/Readme.md

 [toc]

 # SFTP2S3 module introduction
-This module will ingest the on-premises sftp data source into S3 bucket, and then process and catalog the data to  "Database", finally will cross border transfer it.
-The workflow is automatic.
+This module will ingest the on-premises sftp data source into S3 bucket, and then process and catalog the data to  "Database".

 ## Which tools are involed
 - Terraform